cmanyapu1/OCI-App/readme.md

 Product Requirements:

-Users can upload a passport picture -
+Users upload a passport picture -
-Photo is sent to external API where Data is extracted Data that is extracted shows on frontend

-Users can have file size of picture compressed
+        a.
+Save the filepath
+        b.
+Send the filepath to external API (for photo compression)
+        c.
+Send the filepath to external API (for data extraction)
+        d.
+Receive compressed photo
+                i.
+User has option to download compressed photo
+        e.
+Receive passport data extraction response
+                i.
+Save the response to our DB ii.
+Show the reponse to the User

-Userss can input more fields onto a form
+Users can input more fields onto a form

 Stretch Goal: Chrome Extension -
 Form Data can autofill